BrightMoon-FFRC037/brightmoon-ffrc037.github.io/_literature/books/list.md

 category: books
 ---

-# Intrduction
+# Introduction
-I have encountered numerous books in various dsciplines.
+I have encountered numerous books in various disciplines.
 Some of them have been read through, while some of them have not.
-I want to set up this file to keep track on my reading behaviour.
+I want to set up this file to keep track on my reading behavior.

 # List